 Compartmentalizing your goals into quarters will help you break down the year ahead and think about what money you want to be making in your business, the clients you want to be serving, and the goals you want to reach.

 There it is – how I set goals and do quarterly planning in my business!
 This is such a great exercise to set aside time for because it allows you to get a big picture and set goals for yourself for the coming year.
 I challenge you this week to set aside time for yourself to do this in your business.
 You can also utilize the guide to do this personally as well.
-Let me know in the comments what some of your goals are and how I can be cheering you on!
+Let me know in the comments what some of your goals are for your photography business and how I can be cheering you on!